Bubsy in Fractured Furry Tales: Reception

-Bubsy in: Fractured Furry Tales garnered mixed reception from critics.
-Internal documentation from Atari Corporation showed that the game had sold less than 9,000 copies by April 1, 1995, though the book Inside Electronic Game Design by author Arnie Katz tells that 50,000 out of only 60,000 copies produced were sold in the first six months of release.
+Bubsy in: Fractured Furry Tales garnered a mixed reception from critics.
+Internal documentation from Atari Corporation showed that the game had sold fewer than 9,000 copies by April 1, 1995, though the book Inside Electronic Game Design by author Arnie Katz tells that 50,000 out of only 60,000 copies produced were sold in the first six months of release.

-GamePro's Manny LaMancha commented that "Bubsy offers a muddled mix of good and bad ingredients", citing colorful graphics but jerky animation, good music but raspy sound effects, inconsistent control responsiveness, and fickle collision detection.
+GamePro's Manny LaMancha commented that the game "offers a muddled mix of good and bad ingredients", citing its colorful graphics but jerky animation, good music but raspy sound effects, inconsistent control responsiveness, and fickle collision detection.
 Mega Fun's Martin Weidner noted its level design and extensive worlds but concurred with LaMachna, finding Bubsy's controls sloppy and the collision detection imprecise, as well as the game's high difficulty frustrating.
 Player One's Sami Souibgui commended the visuals and humor but criticized its playability, particularly Bubsy's controls.
-Souibgui ultimately regarded it as "A nice platform game, then, but which like too many Jaguar games does not exploit the capabilities of this console."
+Souibgui ultimately regarded it as a nice platform game but felt it didn't exploit the Jaguar's capabilities.

-Writing for the German magazine Jaguar, Daniel Jaeckel gave it positive remarks for the graphics but echoed similar thoughts as LaMancha and Weidner regarding the controls and difficulty, in addition of finding each chapter frustrating due to their non-linear level design and numerous enemies.
+Writing for the German magazine Jaguar, Daniel Jaeckel gave it positive remarks for the graphics but echoed similar thoughts as LaMancha and Weidner regarding the controls and difficulty, in addition to finding each chapter frustrating due to their non-linear level design and numerous enemies.
 Consoles + lauded its visuals and varied action, but they felt that the gameplay was not up to par.
-Electronic Gaming Monthly's five reviewers felt that the game's control could have been tweaked.
-Nevertheless, they highlighted its large levels, as well as the detailed graphics and sound, commenting that "Bubsy fans will love this version of the popular character, and this one will prove challenging to even the most hardened veterans of the series."
+Electronic Gaming Monthly's five reviewers felt the control could have been tweaked.
+Nevertheless, they highlighted its large levels, as well as the detailed graphics and sound.
 In contrast, Game Players wrote: "To call this game frustrating is to give frustrating games a bad name.
 It just goes to show you that some endangered species deserve to be extinct."